2003 ricin letters: Fallen Angel

-The focus of the probe by the FBI, U.S. Postal Inspection Service (USPIS) and the Department of Transportation's Office of Inspector General fell instantly upon the individual calling themself Fallen Angel in the two letters.
+The focus of the probe by the FBI, U.S. Postal Inspection Service (USPIS) and the Department of Transportation's Office of Inspector General fell instantly upon the "Fallen Angel" in the two letters.
 The FBI was the lead agency in the Fallen Angel investigation.
-Agents questioned various individuals during their probe, such as one vocal former trucker in Florida.
+Agents questioned various people during their probe, such as one vocal former trucker in Florida.
 Federal officials, most notably at the U.S. Department of Homeland Security (DHS), remarked that the letters did not have the hallmarks of international terrorism and were more likely produced by a homegrown criminal.

-On January 4, 2004 the FBI, along with the USPIS and the DOT, offered a $100,000 reward in connection with the October 2003 case from Greenville, South Carolina.
+On January 4, 2004, the FBI, along with the USPIS and the DOT, offered a $100,000 reward in connection with the October 2003 case from Greenville, South Carolina.
 In late 2004 the amount of the reward was increased to $120,000.
-The criminal has not been captured to date.
+The criminal has not, thus far, been captured.

+In February 2004, the United States Secret Service revealed a six-day delay between the discovery of the initial letters and informing the FBI and other agencies of their existence.
+White House spokesman Scott McClellan told reporters that the letter was not determined a threat to the public due to it already having been intercepted.
+This withholding of information was criticized by some lawmakers and public officials.

 Dirksen Building contamination

 Immediately following the incident in Frist's office, both the FBI and the United States Capitol Police were tasked to the investigation; like in the Fallen Angel investigation, the FBI was the lead agency.
-Detectives and agents focused on the possibility that the individual responsible for the 2003 letters was also responsible for the contamination at the Dirksen building.
+Detectives and agents focused on the possibility that the person responsible for the 2003 letters was also responsible for the contamination at the Dirksen building.
 Within two weeks of the incident, investigators were questioning the validity of the positive ricin tests at the Senate building.
 The results raised suspicion because no source (e.g. a letter) was ever found for the ricin.
 It was possible that the "contamination" was from paper by-products and not ricin.

 However, later tests confirmed that the initial tests did not indicate a false positive and the substance was indeed ricin.
 By the end of March 2005, there were no suspects and no confirmed source for the ricin found in Senator Frist's office.
 Investigators also found no connection to the Fallen Angel case as of the same date.
 Despite those developments, investigators were not yet ready to declare a dead end to the investigation.
 As of 2008, no direct connection has yet been found between the Frist case and the Fallen Angel case and no explanation found for the origin of the ricin in Frist's office.